project-akri/akri-docs/docs/discovery-handlers/onvif.md

 ### Discovery Handler Discovery Properties Settings

-Agent read the the content of `discoveryProperties` in Configuration and generate a string key-value pair list to Discovery Handler.
+Agent read the content of `discoveryProperties` in Configuration and generate a string key-value pair list to Discovery Handler.
 The Onvif discovery handler leverage the `discoveryProperties` to read the credentials for authenticated discovery.
 There are two attributes required for Onvif discovery handler to perform authenticated discovery:
 1. an id that can unique identify a camera